RustCrypto/hashes/README.md

 println!("Hex-encoded hash: {}", hex_hash);
 ```

-Alternatively, you can use a chained approach, which is equivalent to the previous example:
+Instead of calling `update`, you also can use a chained approach:

 ```rust
 use sha2::{Sha256, Digest};